XilinMa/DXY-COVID-19-Data/README.md

-covid.py was added to get csv data both of China and overseas countries.
+## covid.py was added to get covid data in csv format of both China and overseas countries.

-Just run py.covid.py then three csv files will be written in desktop.
+## Just run py.covid.py then three csv files will be written in desktop.

 -----------------------------------------------------------------------------